 These things require that people feel safe, both physically and emotionally.
 So the development of a nurturing community is also extremely important.

-As for the physical training of Aikido, I try to do as little talking as possible and as much moving as possible.
-In this way, I hope to foster an active, yet meditative atmosphere in the class.
+As for the physical training of Aikido, I strive to do as little talking as possible and as much moving as possible.
+In this way, I hope to foster an active and intense, yet meditative atmosphere in the class.
 Our study focuses on structure within movement and the development of imperceptible, yet undeniable power in our technique.

 Since founding AKI USA in 1996, I've led various philanthropic and social projects and initiatives.